 🤔 Why to study Environment and Ecology ?🌱

-● Important for each and every exam conducted in India having subjects related to Global warning and Climate change.
+● Environment and Ecology is very important subject for each and every exam conducted in India having subjects related to Global warning and Climate change.

 ● UPSC Prelims and Mains (GS 1 & 3) Weightage – More than any other topic.